 Use The Right Training Volume

 You also need to do the right amount of sets.
-Too few will not give you sufficient stimulus for optimum muscle growth, but too many could soon result in recovery issues.
-So the right amount for most people would be about 3 or 4 sets when working in the of 5 - 8 rep range.
+Too few will not provide a sufficient stimulus for optimum muscle growth, but too many could soon result in recovery issues.
+So the right amount for most people is about 3 or 4 sets per exercise (and 4 - 6 exercises per workout) when working in the of 5 - 8 rep range.

-Do a couple of lighter 'work-up' sets first though to properly prepare yourself for the heavier work.
+Do a couple of lighter warm-up sets first though to properly prepare yourself for the heavier work.

 Keep Adding Weight To The Bar

 This is known as progressive overload.
 You must keep getting stronger if you want to get bigger, so always strive to add weight to the bar whenever you can.
 If you are a beginner this might be every workout, but when you have been training a while your progress will slow down and you won't be able to do it as often.
 But do it as often as you can.

 Know When To Stop

 However, although you need to train hard, don't go overboard.
 If you train to failure (or, worse still, do forced reps) too often you will only exhaust your central nervous system.
 And if your CNS is burnt out you won't be building any muscle any time soon.